nirajp82/Powershell_Util/JSON_Manipulator.md

 - Displays the updated JSON array.
 - Writes the updated JSON array back to the original file.

+- @(...) around the hashtable: This part creates an array containing the hashtable.
+Even though in this example, there's only one hashtable, it's enclosed in an array.
+This is useful in scenarios where you might have multiple elements in the array, and it ensures consistency.

 The script provides a foundation for interactive manipulation of JSON data, showcasing common operations such as adding, editing, and removing items from a JSON array.